fossasia/eventyay-tickets-exhibitors/README.rst

-exhibitors
+Exhibitors
 ==========================

-This is a plugin for `pretix`_.
+This is a plugin for `eventyay-tickets`_.

 This plugin enables to add and control exhibitors in eventyay

 Development setup
 -----------------

-1. Make sure that you have a working `pretix development setup`_.
+1. Make sure that you have a working `eventyay-tickets development setup`_.

-2. Clone this repository.
+2. Clone this repository, eg to ``local/exhibitors``.

-3. Activate the virtual environment you use for pretix development.
+3. Activate the virtual environment you use for eventyay-tickets development.

-4. Execute ``python setup.py develop`` within this directory to register this application with pretix's plugin registry.
+4. Execute ``pip install -e .`` within this directory to register this application with eventyay-tickets plugin registry.

 5. Execute ``make`` within this directory to compile translations.

-6. Restart your local pretix server.
+6. Restart your local eventyay-tickets server.
 You can now use the plugin from this repository for your events by enabling it in the 'plugins' tab in the settings.

 This plugin has CI set up to enforce a few code style rules.
 To check locally, you need these packages installed::